greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/removed-features-objects.html.md

 - The `createlang` and `droplang` utilties.
 Instead, use `CREATE EXTENSION` and `DROP EXTENSION` directly.

+- Support for python2 and the `plpythonu` extension.

 ## <a id="rem_objects"></a>Removed Objects

 This section summarizes objects removed in VMware Greenplum 7.